 Bribing Teaches Them NOT to Listen to Their Bodies

 The reality is you are typically bribing your children with foods that taste really yummy!
 Children love foods that taste really yummy.
 Bribing them with these yummy foods can interfere with them eating what their bodies need.
 For example, let’s just say your child only eats a small amount for dinner because they have listened to their body and they are full.
 You tell them if they want dessert they have to eat two more bites, but they are full.
 However, they really want that dessert because it’s yummy.
 Either they still refuse or if they want it bad enough they squeeze in those two more bites to get dessert.
 In attempt to get them to eat more they are also learning to disconnect from their hunger and fullness cues, eat past fullness to “get” dessert.
-Essentially it can be looked at as being taught to overeat.
-This interferes with them learning to listen to their bodies.
+Essentially it can be looked at as being taught to not listen to their body.

 Bribing Teaches them Some Foods are Special (or not special)